chafey/modern-cpp-lib-js/README.md

 Visual Studio Code Remote - Containers extension.
 The configured docker container includes emscripten, cmake and gcc so you can build, debug and run this project immediately without having to deal with toolchain dependencies.

+NOTE: If you don't use VS Code but want to use Docker, you can try using the Dockerfile in the .devcontainer folder.

 ## Building JS/WASM